nulopes/espSampleProject/README.md

 ## Project layout

 ```
-unit_test                      — Application project directory
+espSampleProject               — Application project directory
   - components                 — Components of the application project
-    + testable
+    + mean_calc
   + main                       - Main source files of the application project
   + test                       — Test project directory
   Makefile / CMakeLists.txt    - Makefiles of the application project
 ```

 The layout of this example resembles a layout of a real project which has custom components in its `components/` directory.
-In this case this is the component called `testable`.
+In this case this is the component called `mean_calc`.
 In addition to `components/`, `main/` and `Makefile` / `CMakeLists.txt`, this project includes a *test project* in its *test* subdirectory.

 The purpose of two projects is to implement different application behavior when running normally, and when running the unit tests.
 Top level project is the actual application being developed.
 Test project included within is a simple application which only runs the unit tests.

 ## Unit tests for a component

-Inside the `testable` component, unit tests are added into `test` directory. `test` directory contains source files of the tests and the component makefile (component.mk / CMakeLists.txt).
+Inside the `mean_calc` component, unit tests are added into `test` directory. `test` directory contains source files of the tests and the component makefile (component.mk / CMakeLists.txt).

 ```
-unit_test
+espSampleProject
   - components                              - Components of the application project
-    - testable
+    - mean_calc
       - include
       - test                                - Test directory of the component
         * component.mk / CMakeLists.txt     - Component makefile of tests